JetBrains/kotlin-web-site/docs/topics/cross-platform-mobile-development.md

 >
 {type="note"}

-McDonald’s, Netflix, 9GAG, VMware, Cash App, Philips, and many other companies are already capitalizing on Kotlin Multiplatform’s ability to be gradually integrated, as well as its low adoption risk.
+McDonald's, Netflix, 9GAG, VMware, Cash App, Philips, and many other companies are already capitalizing on Kotlin Multiplatform's ability to be gradually integrated, as well as its low adoption risk.
 Some of them opt to enhance their app stability by sharing specific, crucial segments of their existing Kotlin code.
 Others aim to maximize code reuse without compromising app quality and share all application logic across mobile, desktop, web, and TV, while preserving native UIs on each platform.
 The benefits of this approach are apparent from the stories of the companies that have already adopted it.

 > Check out all the [Kotlin Multiplatform case studies from global companies and startups](https://www.jetbrains.com/help/kotlin-multiplatform-dev/case-studies.html)
 >